What Are the Differences Between a Will and a Living Trust?

 Here are some of the most notable differences between a will and a living trust that you should keep in mind when creating your estate plan.

-Property that is placed in a will does require the beneficiaries to go through the probate process to legally transfer the assets of the estate.
+Property specified in a will requires the beneficiaries to go through the probate process to legally transfer the assets of the estate.
 It can take months to finalize the will in probate, leaving the assets inaccessible for your loved ones.
-They will also have to pay court and attorney fees, which can get quite expensive if your will is tied up in probate for an extended period of time.
+They will also have to pay court and attorney fees, which can get quite expensive when your will is in probate for an extended period of time.
 The terms of a will also become public record for anyone to read, while a living trust will remain confidential.
 This can be a great benefit for individuals who value privacy.

 Covered Assets and Property

 Including property and other assets in your will can ensure that they go where you want them to go when you die.
-A will can be used to designate beneficiaries for:
+Use a will to designate beneficiaries for:

 - Real estate property